We coach leaders to cultivate creativity, clarity, focus and trust in a full engagement culture.

 Dr. Maynard Brusman

-Dr. Maynard Brusman is a consulting psychologist, executive coach and trusted advisor to senior leadership teams.
+Dr. Maynard Brusman is a consulting psychologist and executive coach.
 He is the president of Working Resources, a leadership consulting and executive coaching firm.
-We specialize in helping San Francisco Bay Area companies and law firms assess, select, coach, and retain emotionally intelligent leaders.
+We specialize in helping San Francisco Bay Area companies select and develop emotionally intelligent leaders.
 Maynard is a highly sought-after speaker and workshop leader.
 He facilitates leadership retreats in Northern California and Costa Rica.
 The Society for Advancement of Consulting (SAC) awarded Dr. Maynard Brusman "Board Approved" designations in the specialties of Executive Coaching and Leadership Development.

 “Maynard Brusman is one of the foremost coaches in the United States.
 He utilizes a wide variety of assessments in his work with senior executives and upper level managers, and is adept at helping his clients both develop higher levels of emotional intelligence and achieve breakthrough business results.
 As a senior leader in the executive coaching field, Dr. Brusman brings an exceptional level of wisdom, energy, and creativity to his work.” — Jeffrey E. Auerbach, Ph.D., President, College of Executive Coaching